Legoless/AuthKit/README.md

 ```

-## User interface
+### User interface

 AuthKit provides a login screen out of the box and is implemented by `AKAuthViewController` class.
+The class needs at least one login source (instance of an object that implements `AKLoginSource` protocol) to be used.
+View controller dynamically adapts to login source and supports both `AKOAuthLoginSource` and `AKPasswordLoginSource` clients.
+Logging into multiple services is supported.

+### Adding custom login source

 Another service can easily be added by creating `AKClient` subclass and implementing the abstract methods in superclass.
 See either `AKGitHubClient` or `AKCrashlyticsClient` for example.
 Login layouts can be implemented subclassing the `AKAuthViewController` class.